lemons: a love story

 I regularly appreciate how lucky I am in my friends.
 At this time of year, one tangible manifestation of that luck is lemons.

-In February I got to pick a bagful from a friend’s Meyer lemon tree in Woodland, California.
+In February 2021 I got to pick a bagful from a friend’s Meyer lemon tree in Woodland, California.
 And a couple of weeks later a friend in Southern California shipped me a box of Meyer lemons from her tree.
-I feel both wealthy and loved.
+I felt both wealthy and loved.

 What is your favorite way to use lemons?
 Shoot me an email and I’ll add your ideas below.